Custom time for report expiration

 - By adding feature options for inactive reports and active reports.

-#2 Updated by Marek Hulán over 1 year ago
+#2 Updated by Marek Hulán almost 2 years ago

 I'm not sure whether Foreman application running under foreman user should touch files in /etc/cron.d normally owned by root.
 We could either use foreman's crontab or use foreman-tasks scheduler.
 I prefer staying with cron.
 Anyway since it's currently hard coded in https://github.com/theforeman/foreman-packaging/blob/rpm/develop/foreman/foreman.cron.d:"foreman package" I agree that it would be better to make this configurable.